-If a student is not picked up at the contest, at a prearranged location, or immediately upon return to TFS, the student is instructed to join the boarding department or to stay in a location with security presence.
+If a student is not picked up at the contest, at a prearranged location, or immediately upon return to TFS, the student is instructed to stay with an authorized adult.
 Estimated return times are often on the sport schedules.
 Athletes should contact the parent on the way home concerning the estimated arrival time.
 Coaches will provide estimated return times after the contest.